jcvacaro/ml_notes/nlp.md

 Inter-sentence coherence loss:
 In addition to the masked language modeling (MLM) loss (Devlin et al., 2019), BERT uses an additional loss called next-sentence prediction (NSP).
 NSP is a binary classification loss for predicting whether two segments appear consecutively in the original text, as follows: positive examples are created by taking consecutive segments from the training corpus; negative examples are created by pairing segments from different documents; positive and negative examples are sampled with equal probability.
-However, subsequent studies (Yang et al., 2019; Liu et al., 2019) found NSP’s impact unreliable and decided to eliminate it.
+However, subsequent studies (Yang et al., 2019; Liu et al., 2019) found NSPâs impact unreliable and decided to eliminate it.
-We conjecture that the main reason behind NSP’s ineffectiveness is its lack of difficulty as a task, as compared to MLM.
+We conjecture that the main reason behind NSPâs ineffectiveness is its lack of difficulty as a task, as compared to MLM.
 ALBERT proposes a loss based primarily on coherence.
 It uses a sentence-order prediction (SOP) loss.
 The SOP loss uses as positive examples the same technique as BERT (two consecutive segments from the same document), and as negative examples the same two consecutive segments but with their order swapped.
 This forces the model to learn finer-grained distinctions about discourse-level coherence properties.